 Dan Trimberger has been with Momenta Pharmaceuticals since December 2005.
 Dan is responsible for quality assurance and compliance activities.
 Prior to joining Momenta Pharmaceuticals, Dan was Senior Manager at Osicient Pharmaceuticals where he was responsible for developing the quality systems for a startup company.
 Dan has had various roles in compliance, auditing and validation.
 Dan has a B.S. in chemical engineering from Clarkson University.

 In 2011, Eva joined Celgene, working for CMO quality oversight of sterile lyophilized drug product.
-Currently her passion is establishing a Global Center of Excellence Risk Management by leading and supporting several cross-functional initiatives and corresponding teams, and implementing efficient and harmonized risk-based approaches.
+Currently she is establishing a Global Center of Excellence Risk Management by leading and supporting several cross-functional initiatives and corresponding teams, and implementing efficient and harmonized risk-based approaches.
+Eva is volunteering for PDA and ISPE.

 Eva has a MSc. in biology (biotechnology) from University Kaiserslautern (Prof. Dr. T. Anke), Germany.